TJ-VO/genesis-tool-design/philosophy/design-philosophy.md

 ## The Meta-Principle

-**Technology advances exponentially, but human needs remain constant.**
+**Technology advances exponentially, but human intellectual needs remain constant.**

-Genesis-Tool's design is built on **human needs** (preparation, understanding, quality), not current **technical constraints** (cost, speed, model limitations).
+Genesis-Tool's design is built on **human intellectual needs** (preparation, understanding, quality, logical analysis), not current **technical constraints** (cost, speed, model limitations).

+**Note:** Genesis-Tool focuses specifically on intellectual/cognitive work (research, analysis, documentation, decision-making).
+Other human needs and qualities—emotional support, empathy, intuition, common sense, feelings of joy and connection—remain fundamentally human domains where AI serves at best as a complement, not a replacement.

-As technology advances, Genesis-Tool's design becomes increasingly achievable—but the design itself remains constant because it's rooted in timeless human needs.
+As technology advances, Genesis-Tool's design becomes increasingly achievable—but the design itself remains constant because it's rooted in timeless human intellectual needs.

 ---